CosmologicalEmulators/Effort.jl/docs/src/index.md

 `Effort` is a Julia package designed to emulate the computation of the Effective Field Theory of Large Scale Structure, as computed by [PyBird](https://github.com/pierrexyz/pybird).
 An emulator is a surrogate model, a computational technique that can mimick the behaviour of computationally expensive functions, with a speedup of several orders of magnitude.

-The example page shows how to use `Effort`, while showing its computational performance
+The example page shows how to use `Effort`, while showing its computational performance.

 ## Authors